________________________________________________________________________________________________________________________

 1996-98

-Bamboo composite, composed by bamboo fibers and resin.
+Bamboobike composite, composed by bamboo fibers and resin.

-single bamboo tubes in parallel.
+integrated into two single bamboo-tubes in parallel.

 prototype 3 detail

-and tensioned by cable.
+inside a lug and tensioned by cable.

 Copenhagen